vi945786/mixins/README.md

 ---

 ## Types of Mixin Classes

 There are three built-in types of mixin classes:

 **Mixins**:
 - Abstract, concrete, or static classes annotated with `@Mixin`.
-- Used to logic into the target class.
+- Used to inject logic into the target class.
-- Should not be referenced outside itself
+- Should not be referenced outside itself.

 **Extenders**:
 - Classes annotated with both `@Mixin` and `@Extends`.